 Our hope is to save lives through microbial restoration.
-Through our partnership with the University of Minnesota Microbiota Therapeutics Program, our encapsulated microbial restoration product has been used to treat over 140 people suffering from recurrent Clostridium difficile.
+Through our partnership with the University of Minnesota Microbiota Therapeutics Program, our encapsulated microbial restoration product has been used to treat over 140 people suffering from recurrent Clostridioides difficile.
 In addition, over 450 patients have received colonoscopic Fecal Microbiota Transplants.
 With a greater than 90% success rate, this treatment is saving people's lives.

 ACT supports multidisciplinary, collaborative academic research focused on the human microbiome with one goal in mind...cures!
-Our research projects and interests span across many maladies including Crohn's Disease, Ulcerative Colitis, Diabetes, Clostridium difficile, Autism, Cancer, Allergies, Obesity, Depression, and more.
+Our research projects and interests span across many maladies including Crohn's Disease, Ulcerative Colitis, Diabetes, Clostridioides difficile, Autism, Cancer, Allergies, Obesity, Depression, and more.

 Microbial Restoration Product Development Publication Coming Soon!